alshival/the-kingdom-of-sky-server-bot/README.md

 - **Virtual Hugs:** Use the /hug command to send virtual hugs to other members, spreading positivity in your Discord server.

 # Usage
+Certainly!
+Here's the revised summary with a separate section for shard functions and channel functions:

+## Shard Functions
+Utilize the following commands to gather information about shards:

 - **/shard_of_the_day**
   - Get information about the shard of the day.

 - **/next_shards**
   - Retrieve details about the next upcoming shards.
+    - Options:
+        - n: Number of shards to predict.
+        - only: Predict only Red or Black shards.

+## Channel Functions
+Manage channels for shard updates and daily quest-related messages:

 - **/set_live_shard_channel**
   - Set up the channel for live shard updates.
+    - Required Parameter: Channel (discord.TextChannel)
+    - Permissions: Administrator

 - **/remove_live_shard_channel**
   - Remove all live shard updates from the server.
+    - Permissions: Administrator

 - **/set_daily_quest_channel**
   - Set up a channel to be cleared daily before resets.
+    - Required Parameter: Channel (discord.TextChannel)
+    - Permissions: Administrator

+## Virtual Hugs
+Spread positivity with the following command:

 - **/hug**
   - Send a virtual hug to another member.
+    - Required Parameter: Member (discord.Member)
+    - Permissions: Use Application Commands

+These commands provide distinct functionalities for managing shard information and channel settings, enhancing user experience in your Discord server.

 ## Realm Functions
 Users can utilize the following commands to retrieve map and spirit information for each realm: